Nutritional yeast as a source of vitamin B1 (thiamine)

 Thiamine is important for energy production.
 When there is a deficiency of thiamine in the body, the most common symptom is fatigue.

-A study performed using 16 male athletes found that high-dose of thiamine 3 days before exercise can significantly decrease fatigue complaints after exercise
+A study performed using 16 male athletes found that a high-dose of thiamine 3 days before exercise can significantly decrease fatigue complaints after exercise

 Using fatigue symptoms (less being better), those treated with thiamine scored 2, whereas those treated with the placebo scored 4 on a scale of 1 to 5.[10]